Find Any File (FAF)

 Find Any File doesn't replace Spotlight, but it complements it greatly:

-- If you search for files by name, size, date or kind, use FAF, because only then you can be sure that everything available is found.
+- If you search for files by name, size, dates, kind and other directory properties, use FAF, because only then you can be sure that everything available is found.

 Not convinced yet?
 Read this review of FAF at MacWorld.com